James-HoneyBadger/dreamberd-interpreter/README.md

 A Python interpreter for an experimental programming language with unique features including negative array indexing, probabilistic variables, and reactive programming.

+This implementation is based on the conceptual design of the **Gulf of Mexico**, the perfect programming language created by [Lu Wilson (TodePond)](https://github.com/TodePond/GulfOfMexico).

 ## Installation

 ```bash